Data-Integrity-Group/WelcomeNewUsers/README.md

          - emphasize that this is slipping ever more due to delays like Loom.
            - always chasing candyland rainbows
              - 0226: loom license now acquired
+       - 0303: this should likely be a separate (external ?)page
+         - DiigoH outliner?

 ## 2022-08